Popular Stores

 Smart Power Strip can be programmed to turn certain devices on and off, which can potentially reduce your energy in peak hours.

-If you do laundry three times a week and it takes an hour for each load with a 900 watt washer, and 45 minutes with a 3 kW dryer, you will use approximately 491.4 kWh of electricity a year.
+If you do laundry three times a week and it takes an hour for each load with a 900-watt washer and 45 minutes with a 3 kW dryer, you will use approximately 491.4 kWh of electricity a year.

 Electricity rates vary between peak and off-peak hours.
 In the summer, rates range from 7 to 13 cents per kWh, while in winter, they are between 2 to 4 cents per kWh.
 By doing laundry during off-peak hours, you can potentially save $22.1 to $41.8 per year.